Delaneytm/cse15l-lab-reports/lab3.md

 ```
 ![Image](test5.png) ![Image](test6.png)
 When we compare the results, we see that using `-i` will give us any lines with upper or lower case.
-We can look at the same file as the first example but first we must go to the correct directory:
+We can look at examples using the same file as the first example but first we must go to the correct directory:
 ```
 cd ..
 cd government